Don't expect the phone to replace the wallet soon

 And changing that will take time.

 "2012 will be about a beta and expanding that beta test.
-It will take some time for these this to become mainstream," said Thomas Kunz, senior vice president at PNC Financial.
+It will take some time for these this to become mainstream," said Thomas Kunz, senior vice president at PNC Financial (PNC.N).
 Kunz oversees the Pittsburgh-based bank's payments and e-business.

 "There are 11 million merchants in the United States, and nobody's being paid to make this change," Kunz said.
 "Using a phone instead of a card is not such a big deal, at least right now."

-So far, U.S. wireless operators Verizon Wireless, AT&T and T-Mobile USA have joined with Discover to form a joint venture targeting mobile payments.
+So far, U.S. wireless operators Verizon Wireless (VZ.N), AT&T (T.N) and T-Mobile USA (DBKGn.DE) have joined with Discover (DFS.N) to form a joint venture targeting mobile payments.

-Wireless competitor Sprint meanwhile has joined with a host of companies in a another joint venture.
-In it Google will supply Google Wallet software that today can hold MasterCards issued by Citi, and FirstData will provide infrastructure for securely delivering payment credentials to Google Wallet.
+Wireless competitor Sprint (S.N) meanwhile has joined with a host of companies in a another joint venture.
+In it Google will supply Google Wallet software that today can hold MasterCards issued by Citi (C.N), and FirstData will provide infrastructure for securely delivering payment credentials to Google Wallet.

-Google has also signed agreements with Visa, American Express and Discover, and hopes to include their cards in Google Wallet, Freed-Finnegan told Reuters.
+Google (GOOG.O) has also signed agreements with Visa (V.N), American Express (AXP.N) and Discover, and hopes to include their cards in Google Wallet, Freed-Finnegan told Reuters.

 "It will be a big deal.
 It is just a matter of time," said Adam Brotman, senior vice president and general manager of Starbucks Digital Ventures.